Dgħajsa: History

 The use of the dgħajsa began to decline after steam ferries were introduced in Malta's harbours in 1882 and 1906, and later by the introduction of buses in 1918.
-The reduction of British forces in Malta later on in the 20th century further increased its decline.
+The reduction of British forces in Malta later on in the 20th century accelerated its decline.
 By 1970, many dgħajjes began to be propelled by outboard motors and oars were rarely used.
 The number of boats has declined greatly since the 1970s, and today no more than a few dozen original boats still survive.
 Very few people retain the skills of building such boats.
 The dgħajjes which are still in use today mainly carry tourists on tours around Malta's harbours.
 The Koperattiva tal-Barklori is a co-operative of boat owners who try to preserve the few remaining dgħajjes.
 The oldest surviving boat which is still in use is believed to be the Palomba, which was built in the mid-19th century.